cosc2336-ds-alg/assg01/README.md

    of this result.
 This should be the final standard deviation that your function will return.

 If you have gotten all of the tasks completed to this point, you should be able to run and pass all of the original tests once your `calculateStandardDeviation()` is working correctly.
 When satisfied you should commit and push your changes.
-Check your final GitHub actions at this point.
-If your work is committed correctly, you should see you now get a green check mark and your most recent action passes all actions on the GitHub classroom repository now.
+As usual make sure that you check the GitHub autograder after each push.
+After pushing this final task, you should find that all tests pass (green checkmark) and that you get a 100/100 by the autograder.

 # Assignment Submission